 - Pricey – even with such an amazing display of grind consistency and advanced tech, the Gevi 4-in-1 is out of reach for most coffee drinkers.

 - Reliability and durability – the Black + Decker Mill and Brew Coffeemaker is a workhorse for the most practical coffee lovers.
-Most users praise it for its resilience, as it can last years with few complications.
+Most users praise its resilience, which can last years with few complications.

-- Easy to clean – by far, it’s the simplest coffeemaker of its category.
+- Easy to clean – it’s the simplest coffeemaker of its category.
 Moreover, it’s built to last, with the smoothest and more intuitive cleaning process we have found for grind-and-brew coffeemakers.

 - Affordable – the blade grinder is extremely simple and inexpensive compared with a burr one.
 The price difference between blade and burr grinders allowed Black+Decker to offer a great product.
 Sure, I prefer burr grinders, but I can acknowledge that many coffee lovers prefer freshly ground and brewed coffee over regular coffee, even with a blade grinder.

-- Blade grinder – it doesn’t offer grind size consistency, which results in an uneven extraction.
+- Blade grinder doesn’t offer grind size consistency, which results in an uneven extraction.

 Capresso 488.05 Team Pro Plus Coffee Maker, Thermal Carafe